- You are a Pharmacist who qualified outside of the European Union.

 - You must be able to provide proof of your qualifications along with translations if required.

-- To satisfy GPHC requirements you must also be working in a dispensary in the UK for a minimum of 14 hours per week, under Pharmacist supervision.
+- To satisfy GPhC requirements you must also be working in a dispensary in the UK for a minimum of 14 hours per week, under pharmacist or pharmacy technician supervision.

 - You should provide a copy of your CV which outlines your working experience in pharmacy related roles if your qualifications are more than 5 years old.